VR-25/acc/README.md

 ### Battery Capacity (% Level) Doesn't Seem Right

-The "smart" battery may need calibration.
+The "smart" battery may require calibration.
 Refer to the `FAQ` section below for details.

 If we're talking about a Pixel device, the issue goes beyond that.